Bali

 What is the best way to get around Nusa Penida?

 The best way to get around Nusa Penida is by renting a scooter.
 But be aware that the roads in Nusa Penida aren’t as good as those in the main island of Bali, so if you are not a skilled enough, you can also hire cabs to take you around.
-This won’t give you the flexibility of a scooter though.

 How do I get to Nusa Penida from Bali?